peterloes/SmartAnimalTraps/README.md

 Pushbutton 1 and pushbutton 2, mounted on the top of the electronical circuit, are able to open and close the shutter.

-### Current consumption needed 500mA@9V for Servomotor!
+### Current consumption needed 500mA@9V for Servomotor:

-Electronic for lightBarrier ..@9V

-Electronic servomotor and electronic lightBarrier
+Electronic servomotor and electronic lightbarriers

-With two lightbarrier high level signal: 204µA@9V -- Two lightbarrier low level signal : 1.65mA@9V
+Two lightbarriers high level signals: 204µA@9V --- Two lightbarriers low level signals : 1.65mA@9V

-Receiver Vishay "TSSP58038" and LED Vishay "VSLB3940" and lightbarrier circuit board 3.3V to max.60V

 https://github.com/peterloes/Light_Barrier